-Let’s deliver this
+Let’s do this, deliver democracy

 It would be hard to contrive a more effective means of turning youth off.